 A full run of Doxygen produces a couple of warnings and error messages.
 At least some of them look like typos.
 Could also be a misconfiguration in the Doxyfiles somewhere.

-#2 Updated by Benoît Hoessen almost 5 years ago
+#2 Updated by Benoît Hoessen about 5 years ago

 - Assignee set to Benoît Hoessen

 I've started to dig up the different errors we get when the documentation is generated and there are a lot of errors that are generated because we have things like this:

 using namespace Ogre;

 There are different ways to deal with it: